amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 That method allows you to transition out of state using its return value.
 Here, we do not want to change any state, so we return `Trans::None`.

-Now we have to move paddle creation to that method, and add some delay to it.
-Our `update` runs every frame, so in order to do something only once after given time, we have to use our local state.
+Now we have to move paddle creation to that method and add some delay to it.
+Our `update` runs every frame, so in order to do something only once after a given time, we have to use our local state.
-Additionaly, notice that `initialise_paddles` requires us to provide the `sprite_sheet_handle`, but it was created as a local variable inside `on_start`.
-For that reason we have to make it a part of the state too.
+Additionally, notice that `initialise_paddles` requires us to provide the `sprite_sheet_handle`, but it was created as a local variable inside `on_start`.
+For that reason, we have to make it a part of the state too.

 Let's add some fields to our `Pong` struct: